MohanasundaramA/Image_Caption_Generator/README.md

 ## Dataset
-The Flickr_8K dataset is used for the model training of image caption generators.
-The dataset can be downloaded directly from the below links.
-This dataset includes around 8091 images along with 5 different captions written by different people for each image.
-The most important file is Flickr 8k.token, which stores all the image names with their captions, respectively.
-8091 images are stored inside the Flickr8k_Dataset folder, and the text files with captions for the images are stored in the Flickr8k_text folder.
+The Flickr 8K dataset is used in the model training of image caption generator.
+Direct download links for the dataset are provided below.
+Around 8091 photos and 5 unique captions—written by several authors for each image—are included in this collection.
+The most significant file is called Flickr 8k.token, and it contains all of the image names and captions.
+The Flickr8k Dataset folder contains 8091 pictures, while the Flickr8k Text folder has the text files that provide the picture's captions.

 - [Flicker8k_Dataset](https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_Dataset.zip)
 - [Flickr_8k_text](https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_text.zip)

 ## Files used
-- flickr8k_dataset - Dataset folder containing 8091 images.
+- flickr8k dataset - dataset folder has 8091 images in it.
-- flicker8k_text - Dataset folder containing image captions and text files.
+- flicker8k text - dataset folder that houses text files and image descriptions.
-- description.txt - Text file containing all image names and their captions after preprocessing
+- description.txt -  text file that includes, upon preprocessing, the names of all the images and their captions.
-- model.png - Visual representation of the dimensions of our project
+- model.png - A picture showing the size of our project.

-- /vgg16/features_vgg.pkl - Pickle object containing an image and its feature vector from the VGG16 pre-trained CNN model
+- /vgg16/features_vgg.pkl - pickle object contains image names and its feature vector from the VGG16 pre-trained CNN model
 - /vgg16/best_model.h5 -  H5 file which contains our trained model

-- /xception/features_vgg.pkl Pickle an object containing an image and its feature vector from the XCeption pre-trained CNN model
+- /xception/features_vgg.pkl - pickle an object contains image names and its feature vector from the XCeption pre-trained CNN model
 - /xception/best_model.h5 -  H5 file which contains our trained model

-You can download all the files from the below drive link
+All of the files are available for download via the drive URL below.

 [Drive link](https://drive.google.com/drive/folders/1jC2lha4tKoD6UI9MKCKYAEisCsHs9fHj?usp=share_link)